Joanna-Renaut/qPCR-siRNA-validation-pipeline/README.md

-Here's an updated comprehensive README that explains both the preprocessing and analysis workflows:

----

 # RT-qPCR siRNA Validation Analysis

 Python pipeline for analyzing RT-qPCR data from siRNA knockdown experiments.
 Includes tools for importing Agilent Aria data and generating publication-quality analysis figures.